ionos-spectre/spectre-core/README.md

 When no `-e` is given, the `default` environment is used.
 Any env yaml file without a specified `name` property, will be used as the default environment.

-The environment file is merged with the `spectre.yml`, so you can override any property of you spectre config in each environment.
+The environment file is merged with the `spectre.yml`, so you can override any property of your spectre config in each environment.
 To show all variables of an environment, execute

 ```bash